Investing in your kids' future with their Chinese New Year hong baos 🧧

 Hong bao, ang bao, red packet money - Chinese New Year investments

-• Properly investing my red packet (hong bao or ang bao) money from young could have multiplied its value to more than 4.3x today.
+• Properly investing my red packet (hong bao or ang bao) money from young could have multiplied its value to around 5.2x today.

 • Teaching our children about passive money is important.
 It ensures they take ownership of and are responsible with their money, and can build positive habits towards a strong financial foundation.